percona/pmm/doc/source/security.rst

       :start-after: +pmm-admin.config.server.server-ssl+
       :end-before: #+end-block

+   ..
 If you generated a self-signed certificate:

+   .. .. include:: .res/code/sh.org
+   ..   :start-after: +pmm-admin.config.server.server-insecure-ssl+
+   ..   :end-before: #+end-block

+   If you have a self-signed certificate, run |docker.cp| to make the certificate files available to your |opt.pmm-server| container.

    .. include:: .res/code/sh.org
-      :start-after: +pmm-admin.config.server.server-insecure-ssl+
+      :start-after: +docker.cp.certificate-crt.pmm-server+
       :end-before: #+end-block

+   This example assumes that you have changed into the directory that contains the certificate files.

 Combining Security Features
 ================================================================================